MilloLab/Plesk2GDrive/README.md

  -l       : Lists backups for specified day.
  -h       : Displays this help page.
 ```
-Filenames will resemble: Saturday.tar, Monday.tar, etc.
+Filenames will resemble: Saturday-hostname.tar, Monday-hostname.tar, etc.
-Backups are placed in a folder named “plesk2gdrive” on Google Drive.
+Backups are placed in a folder named “plesk2gdrive-hostname” on Google Drive.

 - A backup file will not be created unless you use the **-r** option.
 - Run the **-v** option to verify your configuration is correct before attempting to use the -r option.